Education Visa Thailand | Requirements, Extensions & Chiang Mai Help

 Education Visa Thailand FAQ

-Answers to the questions we are asked most often about the Non-ED visa.
+Answers to the questions asked most often about the Non-ED visa.

 The Non-Immigrant ED (Education) visa is issued to foreign nationals who intend to study at an approved institution in Thailand.
 It is commonly used for Thai language study, university programs, and other recognised educational activities.
 It requires genuine enrollment with a qualifying institution and is not interchangeable with a tourist visa or other long-stay categories.